Safety FAQs

 What measures has Barrington 220 taken to increase safety and security at all schools?

-- All Barrington 220 classrooms were equipped with emergency backpacks, which contain life-saving supplies in the event first responders cannot evacuate the building right away and students and staff are required to remain in their classrooms.
+- All Barrington 220 classrooms are equipped with emergency backpacks, which contain life-saving supplies in the event first responders cannot evacuate the building right away and students and staff are required to remain in their classrooms.

-- As part of the Build 220 projects, Barrington 220 is installing a new camera system and access door control system in each of our schools.
+- As part of the Build 220 projects, Barrington 220 installed a new camera system and access door control system in each of our schools.
 The new software makes it much easier for our security team to monitor who is entering and exiting each building at any given time throughout the day.
 If a door is left open for any reason, the security team is alerted immediately.
-The camera system is also able to quickly sort through hours of video, which can help us quickly locate a specific person in our buildings simply by entering in some of the person’s physical descriptions.
+The camera system is also able to quickly sort through hours of video, which can help us quickly locate a specific person in our buildings simply by entering some of the person’s physical descriptions.

 What does Barrington 220 do on an annual basis to prepare students and staff for an emergency situation?